Tim Settle: Washington Redskins / Football Team

 Settle was selected by the Washington Redskins in the fifth round (163rd overall) of the 2018 NFL draft.
 He made his NFL debut in the Redskins' season-opening 24–6 victory over the Arizona Cardinals.
 In Week 12 against the Dallas Cowboys, he recorded the first three tackles of his professional career.

 In 2019, Settle made his first NFL start in a Week 2 loss to the Cowboys.
 In Week 5, Settle recorded his first career NFL sack on New England Patriots' quarterback Tom Brady.

 Settle finished the 2020 season with a new career high of five sacks, which ranked him fourth on the team.

 On December 14, 2021, Settle was placed on the COVID-19 reserve list, but reactivated a week later.

 Buffalo Bills

 On March 17, 2022, Settle signed a two-year contract with the Buffalo Bills.
 In the 2022 season, he had one sack, 19 tackles, one pass defended, and one forced fumble.
 In the 2023 season, he had one sack and 14 tackles.

 Houston Texans

 On March 15, 2024, Settle signed a two-year contract with the Houston Texans.
-In the 2024 season, he had five sacks and 31 tackles.
+In 17 appearances (11 starts) for the Texans, he had five sacks and 31 tackles.

+Settle entered the 2025 campaign as one of Houston's starting defensive tackles, recording three pass deflections, one sack, and 15 combined tackles across 12 games.
+On December 4, 2025, it was announced that Settle would require season-ending surgery to address a foot injury.

+Washington Commanders

+On March 12, 2026, Settle signed a three-year, $24 million contract with the Washington Commanders.